 - Be aware of the signs that the person needs the toilet such as fidgeting, pulling clothing and pacing.

 There are numerous aid options, including adult pads and diapers; yet, these may make a person with dementia feel a loss of dignity.
 Intermittent catheterisation may be useful as they do not remain in the body and are less likely to result in urinary tract infections.
 If accidents occur during the night, waterproof bedding and absorbent under sheets will help to keep the bed surface dry and prevent the skin becoming sore.
 Check with the nurse to determine which approach is most suitable.

-Look at the melio leg bag–a discreet incontinence aid which helps maintain dignity with a warning when the bag needs draining.
+Look at the melio leg bag (was Albert Medical Devices) – a discreet incontinence aid which helps maintain dignity with a warning when the bag needs draining.